 Levelled to the ground by a disastrous earthquake in 1966, Tashkent, Central Asia’s most populous city, is a monument to Soviet ideology as it stood in the 1960s.
 It is a metropolis missing none of the trappings of modern life, only dunked in a greasy Oriental-Soviet sauce.

-Tashkent has some old mosques too, but its musea won’t bowl you over.
+Fascinating glimmers of Old Tashkent still remain, while most of its musea won’t bowl you over.
 This is a city for the Sovietophile, the anthropologist of the 21st century, the dedicated flaneur who sees beauty where others see concrete.

 Samarkand: the name evokes all the tropes and romance of orientalism.
 However, these days Samarkand is a modern city of half a million.
 A clear border has been forced onto the city, dividing the park landscape of the museum city (for visitors), from the mahalla neighbourhoods hidden behind high walls (for locals).
 The Registan and Shah-i-Zinda are still stunning, but its surroundings are sterile.